-- Online booking in advance is required for all audience members attending Triskel Cinema and Triskel Music events to ensure safe and comfortable capacity and limited contact admissions.
-You will not be able to purchase tickets at the venue.
+- Online booking in advance is advised for all audience members attending Triskel Cinema and Triskel Music events to ensure safe and comfortable capacity and limited contact admissions.
+You may not be able to purchase tickets at the venue.
 We do not charge booking fees.

 - If you have any queries, please email TriskelBoxOffice[@]TriskelArtsCentre[.]ie

 - Entry for Triskel Gallery Space is on Tobin Street.
 Go up the main stairs, turn to your left and the Gallery Space is at the end of the hall.

 - Entry for Triskel Cinema and Triskel Music events is on Tobin Street.
 Doors will open 15 minutes ahead of the screening/show time.
 Please arrive with enough time to get through the entry process and reach your seat.

 - Please note all performances in Triskel Christchurch begin at their stated time.
 Latecomers may not be admitted.

 - Face coverings are no longer mandatory while in Triskel, however, we acknowledge your right to wear a face covering if you choose.

 - Please have your e-ticket open on your phone so that it may be scanned by a member of staff.